code-with-raiden/face_time/README.md

 Booble Shooter is a web application that allows users to participate in video conferencing.
 The project is built with Django and deployed on [Render](https://render.com).

 ## Project Link
-Access the live project here: [Booble Shooter](https://face-time-2ei1.onrender.com)
+Access the live project here: [Face Time](https://face-time-2ei1.onrender.com)

 ## Features
 - enjoy ur free time